AdrienFabre/CV/README.md

 #### Thrives Under Pressure - Resourceful

 At Makesense, once I got some facilitation skills, my objective was to organize a bigger event, to find a cross over among social entrepreneurs, a place where they grow, cook and recycle food, where we could do a full day event with a total of 60 persons involved.

 In 10 weeks, I found an ideal venue and I created tools and processes to collaborate efficiently with volunteers and partners.
 We met every week to co-create the programme and to promote the event.
 As a result, we created an event with 10 social entrepreneurs, from 9am to 9pm, with 90 persons involved, over 10 activities including Design Thinking Workshops, public debate, cooking food surplus.
 We overachieved.

 #### Team Player - Excellent Communicator

 As a project buyer of electronic components at Schneider Electric, I was involved in a team in the R&D center, our goal was to standardize electronic components and blueprints in order to reduce costs and increase agility.
 My first objective was to build a tool that enables each stakeholder to access the relevant data from different sources for each component or module.
 The second objective was to convince everyone to use it.

 I met each stakeholder and gathered the relevant data.
 Thanks to those successful collaborations I created a tool that simplified and fastened a complex decision-making process as well as reduced the number of references was reduced.

-#### Analytical thinker
+#### Analytical thinker - Learning from Diversity

 My experiences are very diverse, also because my journey is self-funded.
 I worked during my studies and at some point, I could have meetings during the day with Oxford Business School MBA students, emerging social entrepreneurs, while on the evening I was working with people from low wage European countries trying to climb the social ladder.

 This diversity enriched my perspectives, it enabled me to quickly understand the big picture as well as the details of a situation.
 Collaborators in various projects highlighted my abilities to research, to analyze data, to make decisions, to think critically, to be creative and to communicate efficiently thanks to this understanding.

-#### Problem solver
+#### Problem solver - Learning from Collaborations

 My experience at the Makers software engineering bootcamp strongly enhanced my problem solving skills, notably my process of breaking down tasks into small pieces.
 As an example, I got very good feedback on this skill when I was able to facilitate the collaborative process to create user stories, draw diagrams and create the tickets by recording on a white board our collective discussions.

 Also, working alone, with a pair, with a mentor or with a mentee were very interesting ways to learn from other problem solving methodologies, at each step of the TDD, debugging or refactoring process, I enriched my own process.
 Finally, I digged into every step of my process in my [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio).

 ## Education